MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-feedback.md

 The Microsoft Graph connectors team responds to the search admin community across several channels:

 * **General questions:** Send an email to the [Microsoft Graph connectors feedback group](mailto:MicrosoftGraphConnectorsFeedback@service.microsoft.com).
-* **Documentation bugs:** If you find a bug in the Microsoft Graph connectors documentation, open an [issue](https://github.com/MicrosoftDocs/OfficeDocs-MicrosoftSearch/issues) on GitHub.
-Be sure to tell us which topic is factually incorrect or unclear.
-To help us fix the problem faster, quote the text to be changed.
+* **Documentation feedback:** If you've got any questions about the Microsoft Graph connectors documentation, or to tell us what you like or don't like, you can provide feedback at the bottom of any article.
 * **Feature requests:** If our platform doesn't empower you to do what you need, make your feature suggestions under the category **Connectors** on the <a href="https://office365.uservoice.com/forums/925270-microsoft-search" target="_blank" data-linktype="external">Microsoft Search UserVoice</a>.